GzuPark/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when something bright color of objects on the road.
-Please see the next image, and you can see that right line is slightly weird due to a short line on bottom right.
+Please see the next image, and you can see that left line is slightly weird due to a short line on bottom left.

 ![alt text][image6]